BADMS/skin.umega/README.md

 Custom Menu Items URL shortcuts how to:

-First 3 channels need a plugin name ie. youtube, iplayer, iTunes, vimeo, lmwt etc (get from plex logs or plugin dir .py code)

-Next 6 use complete URL (Of course Plex (Windows Kodi) doesn't let you paste in keyboard box....)

-OK,so here we go.

 Get this: http://www.hot-keyboard.com/docs/paste_help.htm

 Enable PHT debug logging, start PHT and go to the channel and where you want shortcut to link to.